Covering Annandale, Bailey's Crossroads, Lincolnia, and Seven Corners in Fairfax County, Virginia

 The glass recycling center at the Mason Government Center will be removed.

-Bring your glass bottles to the purple bin at the Mason Government Center before it’s taken away on March 23.
+Bring your glass bottles and jars to the purple bin at the Mason Government Center before it’s taken away on March 23.

 The bin is being removed because a large section of the parking lot has been taken over by temporary buildings and construction vehicles due to the renovation and expansion of the Mason Police Station.